philsturgeon/phil.bike/src/content/euro-trip-slovakia.md

 image: img/2019/06-slovakia/cover.jpg
 date: 2019-06-20
 tags:
+- exploring
 - europe
-- exploring
 - slovakia
 - touring
 ---

-The last stop in my [Czech crossing](/euro-trip-czech-republic/) was Brno, and I struggled leaving.
-I wandered around all morning with the bike doing chores.
-The priority was to find some camping equipment after kit I ordered bounced off Prague and went back to Germany for unknown reasons.
-I found a great tarp and bivy, so after some lunch, and a beer with a police & soldier couple who'd just bought matching rollerskates, I finally hauled myself on the bike and headed south for Slovakia.
+The last stop in my [Czech crossing](/euro-trip-czech-republic/) was Brno, and I struggled leaving, it was so nice, and hot, and I ended up having lunch and a beer with a police & soldier couple who'd just bought matching rollerskates.
+I found some camping equipment and eventually started riding off for Slovakia to give it a try.

+The tarp and bivy I ordered bounced off Prague and went back to Germany for unknown reasons, but I found some pretty good stuff in Brno.
+It took two stores but I got lines, a few ultralite stakes for tarping without trees or other stuff to tie to, and I already haver a good sleeping pad.

 It was really hot, but everywhere was pretty, so I didn't mind.
 The camping store had life straws so for the first time in ages I've not been worried about water.
 Didn't even care when I ran out of road due to rally.

 https://www.instagram.com/p/Byu4RSqFuD6/